eliahrebstock/ansible-role-jmx-datadog/README.md

 * `jvm_user` and `jvm_group` are the user/group who will run the application using JMX (change access rights on default `jmxremote.password` and `jmxremote.access` files in `$JAVA_HOME/jre/lib/management`).

+* `datadog_version` is the version of the agent.
+You can also define `datadog_agent_version` from the [Datadog Ansible Role](https://github.com/DataDog/ansible-datadog/blob/master/README.md#role-variables) but `datadog_version` takes precedence.

-* You have to add some parameters for the Datadog role like `datadog_api_key` and `datadog_agent_version`.
-Please read the [Datadog Ansible Role documentation](https://github.com/DataDog/ansible-datadog/README.md).
+* You have to add some parameters for the Datadog role like `datadog_api_key`.
+Please read the [Datadog Ansible Role documentation](https://github.com/DataDog/ansible-datadog/).

 ### Optional

 * `jmx_port` is the port used by Datadog to contact the application using JMX on localhost.
 It defaults to 7199.
+If you use multiple instances for JMX, you need to add it for each instance.

 * `jvm_user_id` and `jvm_group_id` are used to configure UID and GID of `jvm_user` if the user doesn't already exist.
   You can safely skip using these parameters if `jvm_user` already exists on the host.